nRF9160: LTE Sensor Gateway

 Verify that the programming was successful.
 Use a terminal emulator, like PuTTY, to connect to the second serial port and check the output.
 See How to connect with PuTTY for the required settings.

-After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample.
+After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample, which also includes the Secure Partition Manager sample.
 Program the main controller as follows:

 Set the SW10 switch, marked as debug/prog, in the NRF91 position.
 On nRF9160 DK board version 0.9.0 and earlier versions, the switch was called SW5.